mekkablue/Glyphs-Scripts/README.md

 * **Steal kerning groups:** steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*
 * **Steal sidebearings:** steals the sidebearing values for all selected glyphs from a 2nd font.
 Ignores metrics keys like '=x+20'. *Needs Vanilla.*

-## OpenType
-* **Build ccmp:** Builds a Latin ccmp feature, based on the presence of i and j, and also tries to create dotlessi and dotlessj, if they are not present in the font.
-* **Build positional calt feature:** Looks for .init, .medi, .fina, and .isol glyphs, and injects positional substitution code into your calt feature.
-If run again, will update its class and feature code.
-* **Floating Features:** Floating palettes for activating and deactivating OT features.
-Same functionality as the pop-up menu. *Needs Vanilla.*
-* **Make OT Class from selected glyphs:** GUI for creating a new OT class with the selected glyphs. *Needs Vanilla.*
-* **Refresh Features without Reordering:** Goes through the existing features in the font and refreshes each one of them.
-Does neither add nor reorder features.

 ## Paths
 * All **Move > Align** scripts look for a path in the currently active layer and align it to whatever the script title says.
 Useful if you need to do one of these alignment operations very often.
 Hint: you can set a keyboard shortcut in System Preferences.
 * All **Move > Bump** scripts move the selection towards the next available metric to the left, right, top or bottom.
 The Bump Left/Right scripts also include the halfwidth of the glyph, the Bump Up/Down scripts include global guidelines as well.
 These are intended for setting a shortcut in System Preferences > Keyboard > Keyboard Shortcuts > Application Shortcuts (I recommend ctrl-opt-cmd-arrows).